 Florida law defines a bed and breakfast as a family home structure with no more than 15 sleeping rooms that provides accommodation and meal services generally offered by a bed and breakfast.
 The community or hospitality industry must recognize the establishment as a bed and breakfast.
-The Division of Hotels and Restaurants licenses lodging establishments renting to guests on a transient (temporary) basis.

 - Provide soap to guests either in individually wrapped bars or as liquid soap in a dispenser.